 | Nails and sharp scrap underfoot | PR | Puncture resistant mark | S1P, S3 |

-Confirm with your PPE handbook and local rules.
+Confirm the final requirement with your PPE handbook, employer, and local regulations.

 FAQ